Immunisation - protecting your whakapapa | Northland DHB

 Immunisation has wiped out some of the killer diseases of childhood in New Zealand.

-• tetanus is very rare - although it still happens in children who haven't been immunised
+• Tetanus is very rare - although it still happens in children who haven't been immunised

 • New Zealand is free of polio and diphtheria.